lighttigerXIV/SimpleMP-Compose/README.md

 </div>

+> ⚠️ The app will have a major refactoring in order to improve performance and bad jetpack compose practices.
+It might take some months until the next update.

 ### About
 Simple MP (Simple Music Player) is music player based on material you design.
 This app is for those who like a minimalist look too their apps.